The Hidden Cost of Masking at Work

 User question

-Why does masking at work cause burnout?
+Why does masking at work lead to burnout?
 I work full-time in an open-plan office and after 6 months I can no longer speak in the evenings.

 Autistic Mirror (Inner View)